lbakala/mariadb-columnstore-docker/tx_sandbox/readme.md

 ```
 docker build --build-arg root_pass=secret_pass -t mariadb:tx_sandbox .
-`root_pass` holds the the password to be set for the MySQL root user and
 ```

+`root_pass` holds the the password to be set for the MySQL root user

 ### Run

 ```
-$ docker run --name tx_sandbox -d mariadb:tx_sandbox
+$ docker run --name tx_sandbox -d mariadb:tx_sandbox .
 ```

 ... where tx_sandbox is the name you want to assign to your runnig container, tag is the tag specifying the MySQL version you want.
 See the list above for relevant tags.